johnmolloy/prima-tech-challenge/README.md

-# Prima Insurance SRE / DevOps Engineer Technical Challenge: Python User API
+# Prima Insurance SRE / DevOps Engineer Position Technical Challenge: Python User API

 A REST API built with Flask.
 Designed to be deployed to an EKS Cluster.